emile-dg/titanscraper/README.md

 ```

 Then you need to define `rules`.
 Rules are basically the instructions given to
-the scraper to describe how to collect and name the data from a webpage.
+the scraper to describe what to collect and name the data from a webpage.
 The most basic
 structure of a rule is as follows:
 ```python
 {